or for a script

 - C:\Program Files\nodejs\

-# PowerShell - add Git to PATH for current session
+# Add to PATH for the current session only

 $env:Path += ";C:\Program Files\Git\cmd"

-setx PATH "$env:Path;C:\Program Files\Git\cmd"Restart your terminal after making PATH changes.
+setx PATH "$env:Path;C:\Program Files\Git\cmd"Restart your terminal after making permanent changes.

 rm -rf node_modules